klmnden/azure-docs.tr-tr/articles/storage/common/storage-import-export-file-format-log.md

 </Properties>
 ```

-Aşağıdaki tabloda günlük dosyasının öğelerini açıklar.
+Aşağıdaki tabloda, günlük dosyasının öğeleri açıklar.

 |XML öğesi|Tür|Açıklama|
 |-----------------|----------|-----------------|